But they may not be vegan.

 Here’s what you’ll find in Frosted Flakes:

-For the most part, it looks okay.
+For the most part, the ingredients look okay.

 But I highlighted 2 ingredients that vegans should pay attention to.